bautista225/ai-translator/README.md

 ## ✨ Contributions
 Contributions are welcome!
 If you have ideas to enhance the AI translator App —whether it’s adding new features, improving the design, or expanding the content— feel free to submit a pull request.
 You can also share suggestions or feedback to help make this project even better!

+## ⭐ Support
+If you find AI translator App helpful or you like what we're doing, please consider giving the repository a star!
+It's a quick way to show your support for this project.